-Your therapist can teach you ways of changing your behaviour, such as breathing techniques to help you keep calm during an attack.
+They can teach you ways of changing your behaviour to help you keep calm during an attack.

-See your GP regularly while you're having CBT so they can assess your progress and see how you're doing.
+You may need to see your GP regularly while you're having CBT so they can assess your progress.

 If you and your doctor think it might be helpful, you may be prescribed:

-- a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI) or, if SSRIs aren't suitable, a tricyclic antidepressant (usually imipramine or clomipramine)
+- a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI) or, if SSRIs are not suitable, a tricyclic antidepressant (usually imipramine or clomipramine)

-- an anti-epilepsy drug such as pregabalin or, if your anxiety is severe, clonazepam (these medicines are also beneficial for treating anxiety)
+- an anti-epilepsy medicine such as pregabalin or, if your anxiety is severe, clonazepam (these medicines are also beneficial for treating anxiety)

-Antidepressants can take 2 to 4 weeks before their effect builds up, and up to 8 weeks to work fully.
+Antidepressants can take 2 to 4 weeks before they start to work, and up to 8 weeks to work fully.

 Keep taking your medicines, even if you feel they're not working, and only stop taking them if your GP advises you to do so.